yahngming/wow/README.md

 # SmartSwitch

-A minimal smart switch features:

-* No web interface, a simple HTTP request triggers the relay.
+* Minimal interface, no frontend, a simple HTTP request triggers the relay.
-* Support browser.
-Bookmark the switch LAN ip to quickly access it.
+* Browser support.
+Bookmark the switch's LAN ip to quickly access it.
-* Support Tasker.
+* Tasker support.
 This adds infinite possibilities to automate the switch.
-* Support Pebble watchapp.
-The url request is sent upon shake.
+* Pebble support.
+The sample app.js is a cloudpebble watchapp demonstration.